scummvm/scummvm/doc/docportal/index.rst

 What's changed since I was last here?
 ======================================

-For a quick recap on what's been happening with the latest release, check out our Release Notes section.
+For a quick recap on what's happening with the latest release, check out our Release Notes section.

 The ScummVM Project